National Standard.

 Accreditation

-Accreditation by the American Board of First Responder Behavioral Healthcare (FRBH) affirms that an organization has established governance-embedded workforce behavioral health protection designed to manage occupational psychological hazard exposure in accordance with the FRBH National Standard.
+FRBH accreditation affirms that an organization has established governance-embedded workforce protection systems designed to manage occupational psychological hazard exposure in alignment with the FRBH National Standard.

 Accreditation